gclark422/Wine-recommendation-engine/README.md

 ```
 $ pip install -r requirements.txt
 ```
-- Run file in terminal
+- Run file in terminal/any IDE you want
 ```
 $ python main.py
 ```
 - Open localhost:5000 in your favorite browser (127.0.0.1:5000)
+- The site takes several seconds(up to a minute) to perform all the preprocessing so just let it load